Introduction to Python Exception Handling

 SystemExit: Hoisted through the sys.exit() function.

-OverflowError: For a numeric type if the calculation exceeds the maximum possible value then this error is raised.
+OverflowError: If the calculation exceeds the maximum possible value for a numeric type, then this error is raised.

 FloatingPointError: Failure of a float operation kicks this error